A/N: This is only a short sample (Prologue- chapter 2) because Collide is now Learn To Fly and is published on Amazon.

-"Looking for a change of pace and a new job."
-Lenny replied, not exactly lying.
+"Looking for a change of pace and a new job," Lenny replied, not exactly lying.
 She was pleased that she wouldn't have to work too hard to get their attention.
-When Carl had said she was supposed to befriend them she wasn't exactly sure how that would happen.
+When Carl had said she was supposed to befriend them, she wasn't exactly sure how that would happen.
 But it seemed they were impressed with a pretty smile and a hair flip.
 At least this one was.

 He grinned at her and asked, "Unemployed and sitting in first-class?
 How is this possible?"

-"I'm Sway."
-He introduced himself and stuck out his hand, not truly interested in Lenny's back story.
-She grasped it strongly and replied, "I'm Lenna."
+"I'm Sway," he introduced himself and stuck out his hand, not truly interested in Lenny's back story.

-Sway, if that was indeed his name though Lenny doubted it, wasn't traditionally handsome.
+Sway, if that was indeed his name, though Lenny doubted it, wasn't traditionally handsome.
 His face was wide and angular with high cheekbones and soft, full lips.
 His skin was smooth, freshly shaved, not even a hint of stubble.
-His fine, blonde hair was shoulder length, though it was hard to tell since he had it casually pulled back.
+His fine, blonde hair was probably shoulder length, though it was hard to tell since he had it casually pulled back.
 Lenny looked at his unbroken elastic with envy and Sway caught her gaze and gave her a suggestive eyebrow waggle.
 Lenny fought back a chuckle and looked away with feigned shyness.

-Out the window, the plane was rising off of the runway and into the air and the flight attendants were going through their perfect practiced speeches.
+Out the window, the plane was rising off of the runway and into the air and the flight attendants were going through their perfectly practiced speeches.
 She swallowed hard to compensate for the pressure change and tried not to think about home.

 She had an energy that was captivating.
-Even sitting still in the airport, Luke could sense an underlying passion just below her smooth surface.
-Like rushing water beneath a frozen river.
+Even sitting still in the airport, Luke could sense an underlying passion just below her smooth surface, like rushing water beneath a frozen river.
 She had the kind of beauty that reminded Luke of sunsets and mountain vistas.
-It was natural.
-Wild and dangerous.
-And she had no idea.
-Maybe that's why Luke couldn't get her out of his head.
+Natural, wild and dangerous.

 She had fidgeted slightly while she waited for the call to board their flight.
 Luke noticed her chewing the inside of her cheek as she quickly tapped out a text and then pocketed her phone.
 Her build said she was probably an athlete, her toned legs hinted she was a runner.
 Luke wondered vaguely what she was running from.

 "Oh, so it's a book of secrets, is it?"
 Sway's tone staying light.
 He could never resist a pretty girl.

 Luke could tell Sway was enjoying her spunky back and forth.
-"We're heading there to kick off our tour."
-He answered with a hint of pride and Luke rolled his eyes.
+"We're heading there to kick off our tour," he answered with a hint of pride and Luke rolled his eyes.

 Lenny frowned, "Tour?
 Are you in a band?"

-Lenna's brows drew together, "Ok..."
+Lenny's brows drew together, "Okay..."

-Sway wasn't disappointed, instead he grinned from ear to ear, showing her his dazzling perfect teeth.
-"We're kind of a big deal."
-He bragged.
+Sway wasn't disappointed.
+Instead, he grinned from ear to ear, showing her his dazzling perfect teeth.
+"We're kind of a big deal," he bragged.

 Sway continued to grin.
-"Of course," He admitted.
+"Of course," he admitted.

 "You're obviously not like most girls.
 I'll have to change my tactics."

 "Good job, dude.
-I'm sure that little statement will convince her that you are in no way a pig."
-Mike said sarcastically from next to him.
+I'm sure that little statement will convince her that you are, in no way, a pig," Mike said sarcastically from next to him.

 Sway turned to him, "Thanks for backing a bro up."